What Happens to Your Body When You Don't Drink Enough Water

-Water is super, super important for good health and, really, it helps with everything.
-Since about 60% of the human body is water, according to the U.S. Geological Survey (USGS), it needs to maintain hydration levels to fuel cells and keep the brain and body functioning.
+Water is vital for good health and, really, it helps with everything.
+And since about 60% of the human body is water, according to the U.S. Geological Survey (USGS), it needs to maintain hydration levels to fuel cells and keep the brain and body functioning.

 Read more: How Water and Health Are Connected

 When dehydrated, you might notice your energy levels plummet, as water helps keep your mind alert and the body balanced, according to a 2019 review in Nutrients.
-If you're not drinking plenty during the day, that afternoon slump will hit even harder, and you might feel too tired to continue on with work or make it to your evening workout.
+If you're not drinking enough during the day, that afternoon slump will hit even harder, and you might feel too tired to continue on with work or make it to your evening workout.
 Keep a water bottle on hand to remind you to consistently drink throughout the day.

 Your brain needs water since it's made up of about 73% water, per the USGS, and drinking enough keeps you mentally sharp, even long-term.
-A study in the journal Nutrients found that dehydration negatively affects working memory.
+The same 2019 review in Nutrients found that dehydration negatively affects working memory.
 Working memory allows us to remember information temporarily so that we can work without losing track of what we were doing.
-If you're feeling fatigued and are spacing out, chug some water and see if it helps.
+If you're feeling foggy and are spacing out, chug some water and see if it helps.

-Water is good for your ticker, too.
-According to a study in BMC Cardiovascular Disorders, not drinking enough water and being dehydrated can raise risk of strokes and prolong recovery time, if you've had one.
-So, to keep your heart in tip-top-shape, pay attention to how much you're drinking.
-If your pee is yellow or you feel faint, drink some water pronto.
+According to a 2020 study in the Journal of Clinical Neuroscience, being dehydrated can raise the risk of strokes and prolong recovery time, if you've had one.
+So, to keep your cardiovascular system in tip-top shape, pay attention to how much you're drinking.
+If your pee is dark yellow or you feel faint, drink some water pronto.

-Since your brain needs water, when it's lacking it can lead to headaches and fatigue, according to 2021 research in Current Pain and Headache Reports.
+Since your brain needs water, when it's lacking, it can lead to headaches and fatigue, according to 2021 research in Current Pain and Headache Reports.
 So, before taking medication, have some water first and rest.
 That head pain might go away without you needing to take any other measures.
-Learn more about headache triggers and myths.

 Our skin needs water to stay healthy and look hydrated.
 The 2019 review in Nutrients states that people who drank the most water had skin that was greater in elasticity and was less dry and rough.
-Not drinking enough can increase the effects of aging and make skin look drier, flakier, wrinklier and just not as fresh as you'd like.
+Not drinking enough can increase the effects of aging.
 With insufficient water, collagen can crack, leading to fine lines and wrinkles.
-That's why people need moisturizing, hydrating products in a skin-care regimen to complement their water intake for that supple, soft look.
+That's why people need moisturizing, hydrating products in a skin-care regimen to complement their water intake for that soft, supple look.

 When you're sweating, you're losing electrolytes and water, so it's important to drink before, during and after working out to replenish lost stores.
 As shown in a 2021 study in the Journal of Human Kinetics, not being hydrated enough can decrease strength, endurance and power—and consequently, performance.
 It's important to be well-hydrated prior to working out and to continue hydrating during and after exercise.